 Use The Correct Equipment

 One thing that you can do to prevent the chance of a fall occurring is to ensure that you use the correct equipment.
 This is a tip that is mainly applicable to care givers.
 There are a variety of products available that can help to prevent falls, in particular manual lifts and hoists and crash mats.
-These are designed to both minimise or eliminate the need for manual lifting and also help to give an added level of safety when transferring a patient to and from bed and into the pool or spa.
+These are designed to both minimise or eliminate the need for manual lifting and also help to give an added level of safety when transferring a patient to and from bed and into a chair or commode

 If you are elderly then your risk of falls is more increased.
 There are a few lifestyle choices that you can make that can reduce this risk.
 Eating healthy, wholesome food is one way to ensure that you stay fit.
 Keeping well hydrated can stop you from becoming dizzy and faint, and regular, light exercise is essential in maintain a good lifestyle.
 Light exercise such as gentle yoga or tai chi is a good place to start.